Frequently Asked Questions

 Do you treat children?

 To help ensure a positive early experience with dental care, young children are best seen by a pediatric dentist.
 Pediatric dental offices are specifically designed for children, and their teams are specially trained to manage the unique needs of young patients in a friendly and supportive environment.
+Once children reach their teen years, we are typically able to see most of them comfortably in our practice.
+If you need a referral to a trusted pediatric dentist, please don’t hesitate to give our office a call—we’ll be happy to assist you.

 I don’t have dental insurance - should I try to buy a dental plan?